-- 2.1 The Supplier is eligible for the award of Call-Off Contracts during the Framework Contract Period.
-Work will be issued based on satisfactory checks of conflict of interest, and only once checks have been completed can work commence. - 2.2 CCS does not guarantee the Supplier any exclusivity, quantity or value of work under the Framework Contract. - 2.3 CCS has paid one penny to the Supplier legally to form the Framework Contract.
+- 2.1 The Supplier is eligible for the award of Call-Off Contracts during the Framework Contract Period. - 2.2 CCS does not guarantee the Supplier any exclusivity, quantity or value of work under the Framework Contract. - 2.3 CCS has paid one penny to the Supplier legally to form the Framework Contract.
 The Supplier acknowledges this payment. - 2.4 If the Buyer decides to buy Deliverables under the Framework Contract it must use Framework Schedule 7 (Call-Off Award Procedure) and must state its requirements using Framework Schedule 6 (Order Form Template and Call-Off Schedules).
-If allowed by the Regulations, the Buyer can: - (a) make changes to Framework Schedule 6 (Order Form Template and Call-Off Schedules); - (b) create new Call-Off Schedules; - (c) exclude optional template Call-Off Schedules; and/or - (d) use Special Terms in the Order Form to add or change terms.

-2.5 Each Call-Off Contract:

-- (a) is a separate Contract from the Framework Contract; - (b) is between a Supplier and a Buyer; - (c) includes Core Terms, Schedules and any other changes or items in the completed Order Form; and - (d) survives the termination of the Framework Contract. - 2.6 Where the Supplier is approached by any Other Contracting Authority requesting Deliverables or substantially similar goods or services, the Supplier must tell them about this Framework Contract before accepting their order. - 2.7 The Supplier acknowledges it has all the information required to perform its obligations under each Contract before entering into a Contract.
-When information is provided by a Relevant Authority, no warranty of its accuracy is given to the Supplier. - 2.8 The Supplier will not be excused from any obligation, or be entitled to additional Costs or Charges because it failed to either:
+If allowed by the Regulations, the Buyer can: - (a) make changes to Framework Schedule 6 (Order Form Template and Call-Off Schedules); - (b) create new Call-Off Schedules; - (c) exclude optional template Call-Off Schedules; and/or - (d) use Special Terms in the Order Form to add or change terms. - 2.5 Each Call-Off Contract: - (a) is a separate Contract from the Framework Contract; - (b) is between a Supplier and a Buyer; - (c) includes Core Terms, Schedules and any other changes or items in the completed Order Form; and - (d) survives the termination of the Framework Contract. - 2.6 Where the Supplier is approached by any Other Contracting Authority requesting Deliverables or substantially similar goods or services, the Supplier must tell them about this Framework Contract before accepting their order. - 2.7 The Supplier acknowledges it has all the information required to perform its obligations under each Contract before entering into a Contract.
+When information is provided by a Relevant Authority no warranty of its accuracy is given to the Supplier. - 2.8 The Supplier will not be excused from any obligation, or be entitled to additional Costs or Charges because it failed to either: - (a) verify the accuracy of the Due Diligence Information; or - (b) properly perform its own adequate checks. - 2.9 CCS and the Buyer will not be liable for errors, omissions or misrepresentation of any information.

-- (a) verify the accuracy of the Due Diligence Information; or - (b) properly perform its own adequate checks. - 2.9 CCS and the Buyer will not be liable for errors, omissions or misrepresentation of any information. - 2.10 The Supplier warrants and represents that all statements made and documents submitted as part of the procurement of Deliverables are and remain true and accurate.
+2.10 The Supplier warrants and represents that all statements made and documents submitted as part of the procurement of Deliverables are and remain true and accurate.